Luoyang: Han dynasty

 In 25 AD, Luoyang was declared the capital of the Eastern Han dynasty on November 27 by Emperor Guangwu of Han.
 The city walls formed a rectangle 4 km south to north and 2.5 km west to east, with the Gu River, a tributary of the Luo River just outside the northern eastern walls.
 The rectangular Southern Palace and the Northern Palace were 3 km apart and connected by The Covered Way.
-In 26, the Altar of the Gods of the Soils and Grains, the Altar of Heaven, and the Temple of the eminent Founder, Emperor Gao of Former Han were inaugurated.
-The Imperial University was restored in 29.
-In 48, the Yang Canal linked the capital to the Luo.
-In 56, main imperial observatory, the Spiritual Terrace, was constructed.
+In 26 AD, the Altar of the Gods of the Soils and Grains, the Altar of Heaven, and the Temple of the eminent Founder, Emperor Gao of Former Han were inaugurated.
+The Imperial University was restored in 29 AD.
+In 48 AD, the Yang Canal linked the capital to the Luo.
+In 56 AD, the main imperial observatory, the Spiritual Terrace, was constructed.

 For several centuries, Luoyang was the focal point of China.
 In AD 68, the White Horse Temple, the first Buddhist temple in China, was founded in Luoyang.
 The temple still exists, though the architecture is of later origin, mainly from the 16th century.
 An Shigao was one of the first monks to popularize Buddhism in Luoyang.